VertiBird

 VertiBird was the name of a line of toy helicopter products made by Mattel between 1971 and the early 1980s.

 Description

-General

-The Mattel VertiBird helicopter flies around a central base containing an electric motor, spring lift assist, pitch control, batteries, and a throttle.
-A 21-inch arm with pitch control rod and the spindle that transfers the power to helicopter via drive springs and drive rod, is connected from the central base to the helicopter.

 The original VertiBird playset has a space theme appropriate for the Space Age attitude of the 1970s.
 The first set was reminiscent of the Project Mercury program.
-Later versions of the VertiBird would continue to revisit the space theme as well as other popular television and movie themes of the 1970s and early 1980s time frames.
+Later versions of the VertiBird would continue to revisit the space theme as well as other popular television and movie themes of the 1970s and early 1980s time period.

-Box contents

-The box contents of the average VertiBird playset consisted of the following items: